prantlf/nettime/README.md

 The result object contains:

 * `statusCode`: [HTTP status code] of the response (integer)
 * `timings`: object with timing properties from various stages of the request.
-Timing is an array with two integers - seconds and nanoseconds passed since the request has been made.
+Timing is an array with two integers - seconds and nanoseconds passed since the request has been made, as returned by [process.hrtime].

 ## Contributing